Jessie Bates: Cincinnati Bengals

-The Cincinnati Bengals selected Bates in the second round (54th overall) of the 2018 NFL Draft.
+The Cincinnati Bengals selected Bates in the second round (54th overall) of the 2018 NFL draft.
 Bates was the fourth safety drafted in 2018.

-On May 12, 2018, the Cincinnati Bengals signed Bates to a four-year, $4.94 million contract that includes $2.38 million guaranteed and a signing bonus of $1.67 million.
+2018 season

-2018
+On May 12, 2018, the Cincinnati Bengals signed Bates to a four–year, $4.94 million contract that includes $2.38 million guaranteed and a signing bonus of $1.67 million.

-Bates entered training camp slated as a backup safety, but earned an opportunity to compete for the job as the starting free safety against George Iloka after quickly impressing the Bengals' coaching staff.
-Head coach Marvin Lewis named Bates the starting free safety to start the regular season, alongside strong safety Shawn Williams and cornerbacks William Jackson III and Dre Kirkpatrick.
+He entered training camp slated as a backup safety, but after quickly impressing the Bengals' coaching staff he became a possible candidate to take the role at starting free safety from George Iloka.
+He became the de facto free safety after Iloka was released on August 19.
+Head coach Marvin Lewis named Bates and strong safety Shawn Williams the starting safety duo to kick off the regular season.

-He made his professional regular season debut and first career start in the Cincinnati Bengals’ season opener at the Indianapolis Colts and recorded eight solo tackles in their 34–23 victory.
-On September 13, 2018, Bates recorded three solo tackles, broke up a pass, and made his first-career interception during a 34–23 victory against the Baltimore Ravens in Week 2.
-Bates made his first career interception off a pass attempt by Joe Flacco, that was originally intended for wide receiver Michael Crabtree, and returned it for a 21-yard gain in the first quarter.
-In Week 7, he collected a season-high 12 combined tackles (seven solo) during the Bengals’ 45–10 loss at the Kansas City Chiefs.
-On October 28, 2018, Bates recorded six solo tackles, two pass deflections, and returned an interception for his first career touchdown during a 37–34 victory against the Tampa Bay Buccaneers in Week 8.
-Bates intercepted a pass by Buccaneers’ quarterback Jameis Winston, that was intended for wide receiver Adam Humphries, and returned it for a 21-yard touchdown.
-On December 31, 2018, the Cincinnati Bengals announced their decision to fire head coach Marvin Lewis after the Bengals finished with a 6–10 record.
+On September 6, 2018, Bates made his professional regular season debut and first career start in the Bengals' season-opener, recording eight solo tackles in a 34–23 victory at the Indianapolis Colts.
+On September 13, 2018, Bates recorded three solo tackles, broke up a pass, and made his first-career interception off a pass attempt by Joe Flacco, that was originally intended for wide receiver Michael Crabtree, and returned it for a 21-yard gain during a 34–23 victory against the Baltimore Ravens.
+In Week 7, he collected a season-high 12 combined tackles (seven solo) during the Bengals' 45–10 loss at the Kansas City Chiefs.
+On October 28, 2018, Bates recorded six solo tackles, two pass deflections, and intercepted a pass thrown by Jameis Winston to wide receiver Adam Humphries and returned it 21-yards to score his first career touchdown in the Bengals' 37–34 victory against the Tampa Bay Buccaneers.
+On December 31, 2018, the Cincinnati Bengals fired head coach Marvin Lewis following a 6–10 record.
 He started all 16 games as a rookie in 2018 and recorded a team-leading 111 combined tackles (73 solo), seven pass deflections, three interceptions, and one touchdown.
-He received an overall grade of 79.9 from Pro Football Focus, which ranked as the 11th best grade among safeties in 2018.
+He was named to the PFWA All-Rookie Team.
+Pro Football Focus had Bates receive an overall grade of 79.9 in 2018, which ranked 15th among all 163 safeties.